solyoma/FalconBoard/README.md

    -  Maximum 30 documents can be open at the same time
    -  Freehand drawing with five different colored pens.
-Colors depend on interface modes (light/dark): black/white, red, green, blue/lighter blue, yellow/magenta.
+Colors depend on interface modes (light/dark): black/white, red, green, blue/lighter blue, yellow/magenta and (new) can be freely defined for each documents.
+   -  Widths of each pens and the Eraser are adjustable separately.
    -  Draw straight lines which may also be exactly horizontal or vertical.
    -  Draw empty or filled rectangles, ellipses or circles
-   -  Widths of each pens and the Eraser are adjustable separately.
    -  Unlimited Undo/Redo during a single session.
    -  "Unlimited" scrolling from top of "paper" by the keyboard (Left, Right, Up, Down, PgUp,PgDown, Home, End,